Jeremy Leggett: Career

 He also served as the first chairman of the Carbon Tracker Initiative, a think tank which was set up to align the capital markets with international climate policymaking (2010–2018).

 Leggett was a CNN Principal Voice (2007) and served on UK government advisory bodies including the Renewables Advisory Board (2002–2006).
 He convened the UK Industry Taskforce on Peak Oil and Energy Security, a pan-industry group warning of a systemic oil-depletion risk to economies (2007–2013), which evolved into the Transatlantic Energy Security Dialogue (2013–present), co-convened with Lt Col. Daniel Davis (US Army).
 Jeremy also served on the New Energy Architecture Global Agenda Council of the World Economic Forum (2012–2014), a group primarily working on "black swans" in energy markets.
 Between 2000 and 2014 he was non-executive director of New Energies Invest AG, a private equity fund investing in renewable energy (2000–14), and is a consultant on systemic risk to major corporations.

-Now, Leggett has embarked upon another environmental and social purpose mission - Highlands Rewilding, which owns the Bunloit Estate on the banks of Loch Ness and the Beldorney Estate in the Scottish Highlands.
-The goals of the project are to measurably and meaningfully increase the carbon sequestration and biodiversity of the land, to create sustainable nature based employment opportunities in a rural version of the Green New Deal and to generate sustainable and ethical profits to demonstrate a viable new way of land management better for people, nature and the planet.
+His current environmental and social purpose mission Highlands Rewilding has the goals of measurably and meaningfully increasing the carbon sequestration and biodiversity of the land, creating sustainable nature based employment opportunities in a rural version of the Green New Deal and generating sustainable and ethical profits to demonstrate a viable new way of land management better for people, nature and the planet.
 The project also aims to become a leader in natural capital research to produce high quality, evidence based credits reflecting the increases in carbon sequestration and biodiversity it hopes to achieve on a yearly basis.
-In November 2021 they published their first Natural Capital Report detailing the methodologies used, results to date and land management plans.
+In November 2021 Highlands Rewilding published its first Natural Capital Report detailing the methodologies used, results to date and land management plans.
 By collaborating with other researchers as an "open laboratory", Highlands Rewilding aims to build a large evidence base that can be accessible for all to support and drive nature-based solutions research.
-After buying the estate in early 2020, Leggett set aside 12 months to confer with a wide range of experts, relevant organisations and the local community.
+After buying the Bunloit estate in early 2020, Leggett set aside 12 months to confer with a wide range of experts, relevant organisations and the local community.